Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: GENERATING THE SYNTHETIC POPULATION

+Next, an income is generated for each household using a two-component mixture of lognormals with parameters that depend on both their tract and stratum.
+The resulting tract-level distributions are mixtures of lognormals.
+Figure~\ref{fig:pops} in the Supplementary Materials contains maps of the true tract-level means, medians, and standard deviations of income for the synthetic population.

-In Section~\ref{sec:sim} we omitted the details of two important pieces of how the population is generated.
+The above description omits two important pieces of how the population is generated.
 First, how strata are assigned to tracts, and second, how incomes are generated for each tract/stratum combination.
 We take these in turn.